murchandamus/bips/bip-update-process.md

 evidence of it being in active use, and its authors do not object or fail to respond, unless a new author volunteers within four weeks.

-##### Active ↦ Closed
+##### Deployed ↦ Closed

-A BIP may evolve from Active to Closed when it is no longer in active use.
+A BIP may evolve from Deployed to Closed when it is no longer in active use.
 Any community member may initiate this Status update by announcing it to the mailing list, and proceed if no objections have been raised for four weeks.

 ##### Closed ↦ Draft